FarronF/limerick-council-meetings/meetings/2023/10/16-Monthly Meeting of the Metropolitan District of Limerick/Minutes - Monthly Meeting of the Metropolitan District of Limerick - 18th September 2023.md

 Additionally, Limerick City and County Council are pursuing the following initiatives to

-maintain, attract and improve competitiveness for new businesses to establish in the--- 5
+maintain, attract and improve competitiveness for new businesses to establish in the
+---
+5

 city centre: